USDA-FSA/fsa-design-system/components/select-multi/index.md

 ### Summary

-The Select Multi uses a series of conditional statements to determine which Select Boxes need to be updated based on their current state, state of their peers, and the state of their parent Select Box.
-The indeterminate state of a Select Box, is an indication that shows all child Select Boxes are mixed between checked and uncheck.
-The totality of the children grouping of Select Boxes is not able to be determined.
-The indeterminate state can only be set via JavaScript.
+Use of the "Select all" feature uses a series of conditional statements to determine which checkbox items need to be updated based on their current state, the state of their peers, and the state of their direct parent container.
+The indeterminate state of a checkbox item is an indication that shows all child checkbox items are of a mix of checked and not checked.
+The totality of the children grouping of checkbox items is considered in this script.
+The indeterminate state can only be set via JavaScript, as there is no equivalent HTML-based property.

 ### Select Checked State